-So there you have it – a brief overview of the circus from the late 1700s to the present day.
-As well as a few common acts found in circus companies who specialize in corporate entertainment.
+So there you have it – a brief overview of the circus from the late 1700s to the present day and the common acts found in modern circus companies who specialize in corporate entertainment.

 This article uses material from the following Wikipedia articles: